 Many databases contain the entire text (full text) of articles.
 If you see HTML Full Text or PDF Full Text, click the link to go to the full-text of your article.

 Don't forget!
 Double-check all the citation information you need for referencing (author, title, journal, volume, issue, publication info, etc.) is with the full-text.

-If you do not see a full-text option, click the Where Can I Get This? link.
+If you do not see a full-text option, click the Full Text Finder link.
 The system will try to find your article in another OC Library database.
 If it finds the article, click on the article link for the full-text.